electraone/datafiles/manual/src/developers/sysexparser.md

 # A simple example
 The SysEx parsing instructions can be included in both Electra presets and instrument files.
 We encourage users to develop instrument files.
 Instrument files allow other people to easily integrate supported instruments in their own presets.

 The following example is a simplified Instrument file that allows bi-directional synchronization of two parameters.
-We use one *Voice* parameter and one *Performance* parameter on purpose, to show that multiple SysEx messages can be used to synchronize Electra and the connected synthebitWidthr.
+We use one *Voice* parameter and one *Performance* parameter on purpose, to show that multiple SysEx messages can be used to synchronize Electra and the connected synthesizer.

 ```json
 {